hardhats/vista-install-docs/New/UpdatingAVistASystem.rst

 dragging the file there will do the trick.
 KIDS comes by default with a limit of 75 characters for the path--if you have a long path, you may need to copy the file into another place on the file system to get a short path.
-(Or you can manually modify XPDIL in order to allow a bigger path length.)
+(Or you can manually modify XPDIL in order to allow a bigger path length -- the line to change is described `here</kernel/KRNkids.html>`_).

 What you see next depends on the kind of KIDS build you are loading, whether there is an environment check, and whether there are dependency checks.
 An